+&lt;sup>154 M. Hedstrom, C. A. Lee, J. S. Olson and C. A. Lampe (2006) 'The old version flickers more': digital preservation from the user's perspective, The American Archivist 69: 159-187
-(2) There are essentially two principal physical locations for personal digital content, for an individual's own content and personal archives: (i) the vicinity of individuals and their families; and (ii) more distant institutions (commercial or otherwise; online or otherwise).

-(3) Institutions in turn may be either (i) not-for-profit repositories (public and nongovernmental organisations); or (ii) commercial organisations such as most online service providers.
+- (2) There are essentially two principal physical locations for personal digital content, for an individual's own content and personal archives: (i) the vicinity of individuals and their families; and (ii) more distant institutions (commercial or otherwise; online or otherwise). - (3) Institutions in turn may be either (i) not-for-profit repositories (public and nongovernmental organisations); or (ii) commercial organisations such as most online service providers.
 Historically, it has proved difficult for commercial organisations to combine longterm security of large diverse collections with profit-making viability.
-It is sometimes possible with small, highly valuable and desirable collections.

-(4) Commercial entities sometimes become not-for-profit organisations or at least the collections join a not-for-profit organisation; and many of the world's finest and most comprehensive collections originate from profit-making philanthropic benefactors.

-(5) One issue is the future relationship between the origin of the personal digital objects (potentially people all over the world including the UK and Europe) and their ultimate geolegal destination (conceivably a few institutions in one, two or a few countries).
-Consider for example the location of many of today's most successful online service providers.

-(6) Museums and libraries today are faced with requests for the return of cultural objects to their local origin.
-Perhaps even commercial organisations might want to avoid future demands of this kind on their time and resources (perhaps involving restoration of digital rights and monetary compensation), and work sooner rather than later with local institutions, and find favour with people for respecting the individual origins and cultural heritage of personal objects and content.

-(7) Closely related to this matter, of course, is the issue of personal information pertaining to an individual living and originating in one country (of many countries across the world) being subject to the laws and ethics of another country, typically one or a few other countries.

-(8) It is clear that the issue of privacy and the holding of personal information by globally commercial organisations such as Google, Microsoft and Facebook, and the potential power that this grants a commercial organisation that controls such information, continues to attract the close attention of news media and the press as well as of specialist academics and rights organisations153.

-(9) Recent events with online service providers show that it still remains to be seen that they can or even want to offer longterm sustainability of personal digital objects.
-Many online service providers categorically insist (i) that they will not take responsibility for short term preservation let alone longterm preservation, (ii) that individuals must backup and look after their eMSS themselves, and (iii) that individuals retain key digital rights to the objects as well as responsibilities.
+It is sometimes possible with small, highly valuable and desirable collections. - (4) Commercial entities sometimes become not-for-profit organisations or at least the collections join a not-for-profit organisation; and many of the world's finest and most comprehensive collections originate from profit-making philanthropic benefactors. - (5) One issue is the future relationship between the origin of the personal digital objects (potentially people all over the world including the UK and Europe) and their ultimate geolegal destination (conceivably a few institutions in one, two or a few countries).
+Consider for example the location of many of today's most successful online service providers. - (6) Museums and libraries today are faced with requests for the return of cultural objects to their local origin.
+Perhaps even commercial organisations might want to avoid future demands of this kind on their time and resources (perhaps involving restoration of digital rights and monetary compensation), and work sooner rather than later with local institutions, and find favour with people for respecting the individual origins and cultural heritage of personal objects and content. - (7) Closely related to this matter, of course, is the issue of personal information pertaining to an individual living and originating in one country (of many countries across the world) being subject to the laws and ethics of another country, typically one or a few other countries. - (8) It is clear that the issue of privacy and the holding of personal information by globally commercial organisations such as Google, Microsoft and Facebook, and the potential power that this grants a commercial organisation that controls such information, continues to attract the close attention of news media and the press as well as of specialist academics and rights organisations. - (9) Recent events with online service providers show that it still remains to be seen that they can or even want to offer longterm sustainability of personal digital objects.
+Many online service providers categorically insist (i) that they will not take responsibility for short term preservation let alone longterm preservation, (ii) that individuals must backup and look after their eMSS themselves, and (iii) that individuals retain key digital rights to the objects as well as responsibilities. - (10) On the other hand, some appear to covet the rights to the user created content.

-(10) On the other hand, some appear to covet the rights to the user created content.
-Facebook, for example154, has been criticised for making it difficult for users to export much of their personal content (including contacts, email, images and movies), and moreover recently changed the terms of service in such a way that it seemed to many users to be giving itself permanent ownership of everything uploaded to its social networking site; following the complaints of many users the terms of service were amended.

-153 Magazines and newspapers that have recently highlighted this issue in the context of Facebook and Google include Wired and the Guardian newspaper: see Vogelstein (2009); Anonymous (2009) Medical privacy.
+&lt;sup>155 Magazines and newspapers that have recently highlighted this issue in the context of Facebook and Google include Wired and the Guardian newspaper: see Vogelstein (2009); Anonymous (2009) Medical privacy.
 Dr Google will see you now, Guardian newspaper, leader, p 26, 28 July 2009